${\rm G}_2$-instantons on generalised Kummer constructions: Deforming to genuine --instantons

-\section{Deforming to genuine $\rG_2$--instantons}
+\section{Deforming to genuine $\rG\sb2$--instantons}

-We continue with the assumptions of Section~\ref{sec:approx} and we suppose that the connection $A_t$ on $E_t$ over $Y_t$ was constructed using Proposition~\ref{prop:gdc} from a choice of compatible gluing data $\((E_0,\theta),\{(x_j,f_j)\},\{(E_j,A_j,\tilde\rho_j,m_j)\}\)$.
-In this section we will prove the following result.
-This finishes the proof of Theorem \ref{thm:a}.
+We continue with the assumptions of \fullref{sec:approx} and we suppose that the connection $\tilde A_t$ on $G$--bundle $E_t$ over $Y_t$ was constructed using \fullref{prop:gdc} from a choice of compatible gluing data $\bg$.
+In this section we will prove the following result which will complete the proof of \fullref{thm:a}.